ÀË»¨Ö±²¥

 2. Understand and explain the application of relevant information technology, including databases, in health care.

-3. Understand the importance of and demonstrate the ability to work with and at times motivate others to achieve organizational goals.
+3. Understand the importance of and demonstrate the ability to work with and, at times, motivate others to achieve organizational goals.

 4. Apply the principles and core functions of management and decision theory.